LarsNorlander/dev-diary/swift.md

 ### 12:15 PM

 Got to finish the entire chapter on constraint-satisfaction problems and I was impressed with the fact that you could solve multiple problems simply by defining new constraints for the problem.
 Next up, graph problems.

+## September 12, 2018

+Started reading up on Chapter 4.
+Graph problems.
+Got to code in the protocols for an edge and a graph and it's extension.
+I'm a little busy today so this is all for today.
+I'll read more tomorrow maybe (hopefully).